 By prioritizing team collaboration and testing these five actionable items, you will hopefully see that 25% dissatisfaction rate whittle right down to 0%.

-Our survey also found that 83% of IT professionals cite budgeting constraints as one of their most pressing issues at work.
+In addition to communication issues, our survey also found that 83% of IT professionals cite budgeting constraints as one of their most pressing issues at work.
 Download our budgeting guide to find simple and effective ways to reverse that.